MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Clear history of recently opened documents on exit.

 If you enable this setting, the system deletes shortcuts to recently used document files when the user logs off.
 As a result, the Recent Items menu on the Start menu is always empty when the user logs on.
 In addition, recently and frequently used items in the Jump Lists off of programs in the Start Menu and Taskbar will be cleared when the user logs off.